 The African leopard standing on a hill looking directly into our eyes.
 The descending African sun is casting the leopard’s shadow on the ground.
 Behind the leopard are a thick green brush and long grass.
-As you can see in the wildlife photograph, the leopard curls slightly it’s tail up, while looking directly into our eyes.
-Its tail has multiple functions, including showcasing its mood, used for communicating, displaying irritation, used in mating rituals and movements (climbing and balancing).
+As you can see in the wildlife photograph, the leopard curls slightly its tail up while looking directly into our eyes.
+Its tail has multiple functions, including showcasing its mood, used for communicating, displaying irritation, and used in mating rituals and movements (climbing and balancing).

-The leopard, Panthera pardus, is in category vulnerable on the IUCN red list.
+The leopard, Panthera pardus, is in the category vulnerable on the IUCN red list.

 Expect the unexpected within wildlife photography!
 Explore similar photographs in our African portfolio.
-Our photographs you can license or purchase fine art prints.
+Our wild animals photographs you can buy as a stock photo license or purchase fine art prints as wall art.